Restless Legs Syndrome

 - Insomnia, sleep walking, delayed sleep phase

-- Parkinson disease, multiple sclerosis, peripheral neuropathy, Machado-Joseph disease, migraine
+- Parkinson disease, multiple sclerosis, peripheral neuropathy, Machado-Joseph disease, migraines

 - Anxiety, depression, ADHD